aeid99/CollagenViewer/README.md

 CollagenViewer
 ==============

-Interactive tool to view ECM protein binding and mutation sites on Collagen
+Prototype interactive webpage tool to view ECM protein binding and mutation sites on Collagen